The 5 Best Ways to Increase Collagen In Your Skin (Naturally)

 Cabbage, onions, and fish are also sulfur-rich.

-4. Eggs & Mango – eggs are naturally rich in amino acids, which are essential for the formation of collagen.
-Mango, which is rich in Vitamin C, works with these acids to boost collagen production.
+4. Eggs & Mango – eggs are naturally rich in amino acids, which are essential for collagen formation.

 5. Carrots – orange vegetables, like carrots and sweet potatoes, are rich in vitamin A, which restores and regenerates damaged collagen.